JoshRosso/octetz.com/posts/system-d-service-for-mule.md

 systemd provides tons of configuration options from here.
 We can automate when Mule starts.
 For example, when a socket connection is opened or on a timer.
 We can also limit the resource footprint available to ththeule process.
 In this final section, we'll modify a few simple parameters and see the service impact based on some systemd tooling.

 To alter the existing unit, use `systemctl edit`.
 The `--full` flag edits the unit directly, rather than the default which is to create an [override file](https://www.freedesktop.org/software/systemd/man/systemd.unit.html#id-1.11.3).
 Note the edtior used to alter the file is defined by what resolves as `$SYSTEMD_EDITOR` or `$EDITOR`.
-Alternativly, you can alter the `.service` file directly.
+Alternatively, you can alter the `.service` file directly.
 However, that method requires reloading the systemctl daemon for changes to be seen.

 ```
 systemctl edit mule.service --full